-- a.
-Preserve development options within designated critical areas where such development will not adversely impact critical area values and functions; and - b.
-Prevent further degradation of critical areas; and - c.
-Conserve, protect and, where feasible, restore essential or important natural resources; and - d.
-Protect the public health, safety, and general welfare; and - e.
-Further the goals and objectives of the City of XXXXXX Comprehensive Plan and all of its elements; and - f.
-Implement the goals and requirements of the Washington Growth Management Act (RCW Chapter 36.70A) as it applies to Shoreline jurisdiction, the Shoreline Management Act (RCW Chapter 90.58), and the National Flood Insurance Program; and - g.
-Recognize and protect private property rights; and - h.
-Provide development options for landowners of all existing lots to the greatest extent possible, through the establishment of Variance, Reasonable Use provisions and Non-Conforming Use and Facility provisions; and - i.
-Manage for no net loss of ecological function within Shoreline jurisdiction to protect against adverse effects to the public health, the land and its vegetation and wildlife, and the waters of the state and their aquatic life; and - j.
-Establish a consistent foundation of regulations that apply to similar issues whether they are inside or outside Shoreline jurisdiction.
-Additional protection measures required because of Shoreline Master Program updates to this title are identified as applying within Shoreline jurisdiction and are not intended to be applied outside Shoreline jurisdiction; and - k.
-Recognize that mining is a unique use because of its inherent linkage to geology.
-Therefore, mining and related activities may be an appropriate use when conducted consistent with the policies and provisions of WAC 173-26-241(h), within all Shoreline Designations, except the Natural and Floodway/CMZ Environments. - 2) In addition, the policies, standards, and procedures of this title: - a.
-Are not intended to regulate the operation and maintenance of existing, legally established uses and structures, including but not limited to vegetative buffers on existing uses that have been reduced in width prior to the effective dates of provisions in the Critical Areas Ordinance (City CAO) or Shoreline Master Program . - b.
-Are not intended to result in an unconstitutional taking of private property. - c.
-Are not intended to retroactively require the restoration of degraded critical areas for properties in a degraded condition prior to the effective dates of provisions in the Critical Areas Ordinance or Shoreline Master Program; but rather to use compensatory mitigation as a tool to mitigate impacts of new development.

-- d.
-Are not intended to presume that regulatory tools are the only mechanism for protection, but rather integrated with non-regulatory tools in as balanced a manner as possible. - e.
-Are not intended to prohibit the use of valid water rights.
+- j) Establish a consistent foundation of regulations that apply to similar issues whether they are inside or outside Shoreline jurisdiction.
+Additional protection measures required as a result of Shoreline Master Program updates to this title are identified as applying within Shoreline jurisdiction and are not intended to be applied outside Shoreline jurisdiction; and - k) Recognize that mining is a unique use as a result of its inherent linkage to geology.
+Therefore, mining and related activities may be an appropriate use when conducted consistent with the policies and provisions of WAC 173-26-241(h), within all Shoreline Designations, except the Natural and Floodway/CMZ Environments. - 2) In addition, the policies, standards, and procedures of this title: - a) Are not intended to regulate the operation and maintenance of existing, legally established uses and structures, including but not limited to vegetative buffers on existing uses that have been reduced in width prior to the effective dates of provisions in the critical areas ordinance or shoreline master program; - b) Are not intended to result in an unconstitutional taking of private property. - c) Are not intended to retroactively require the restoration of degraded critical areas for properties in a degraded condition prior to the effective dates of provisions in the Critical Areas Ordinance or Shoreline Master Program; but rather restoration as a tool to mitigate impacts of new development; - d) Are not intended to presume that regulatory tools are the only mechanism for protection, but rather integrated with non-regulatory tools in as balanced a manner as possible. - e) Are not intended to prohibit the use of valid water rights.

-.01.05 Applicability
+.02.05 Applicability

-- 1) The provisions of this title shall apply to any new development, construction or use within the City of XXXXXX Shoreline jurisdiction, designated as Shoreline jurisdiction.
-Those shorelines within the City of XXXXXX and its Urban Growth Area which have been inventoried and found to meet the criteria as a shoreline of the state are as follows: - 2) Other rules and regulations, including the City of XXXXXX Subdivision Ordinance, the City of XXXXXX Zoning Ordinance, and the City of XXXXXXX Building and Construction Ordinance, shall remain in full force and effect as they apply to a designated Shoreline.
-Wherever the requirements of the City of XXXXXX Title NEW SMP CITATION HERE conflict with the requirements of the applicable Zoning Ordinance, the Subdivision Ordinance or any other lawfully adopted City rules or regulations, the most restrictive standards shall govern. - 3) The City of XXXXXX Critical Areas Ordinance (CAO), CITY CAO CITATION HERE (Ordinance No. XXXX, dated XXXX, 202X), is incorporated herein by this reference into this Shoreline Master Program, except as noted below.
-All references to the Critical Areas Ordinance, are for this specific version. - (a) If the provisions of the CAO CITATION HERE and other parts of the Shoreline Master Program conflict, the provisions most protective of the ecological resource shall apply, as determined by the City. - (b) Provisions of Chapter CAO CITATION HERE that are not consistent with the SMA (RCW 90.58) shall not apply in shoreline jurisdiction.
-Specifically, the following subsections shall not apply in shoreline jurisdiction: - (i) CAO CITATION HERE Exemptions and nonconforming uses; and - (ii) CAO CITATION HERE, Exceptions; and - (iii) CAO CITATION HERE, Appeals; and - (iv) CAO CITATION HERE, Enforcement.
+- The provisions of this division shall apply to any new development, construction or use within the incorporated portions of the city of Grandview designated as a critical area inside shoreline jurisdiction, designated as shoreline jurisdiction Those shorelines within the City of GRANDVIEW and its Urban Growth Area which have been inventoried and found to meet the criteria as a shoreline of the state are as follows - 2) Other rules and regulations, including the subdivision ordinance, the zoning ordinance, and the building and construction ordinance, shall remain in full force and effect as they apply to a designated critical area or shoreline.
+Wherever the requirements of this division conflict with the requirements of the applicable zoning ordinance, the subdivision ordinance or any other lawfully adopted city rules or regulations, the most restrictive standards shall govern. - 3) The City of GRANDVIEW Critical Areas Ordinance (CAO), CITY CAO CITATION HERE (Ordinance No. XXXX, dated XXXX, 202X), is incorporated herein by this reference into this Shoreline

+Master Program, except as noted below.
+All references to the Critical Areas Ordinance, are for this specific version.

+(a) If the provisions of the CAO CITATION HERE and other parts of the Shoreline Master Program conflict, the provisions most protective of the ecological resource shall apply, as determined by the City.

+(b) Provisions of Chapter CAO CITATION HERE that are not consistent with the SMA (RCW 90.58) shall not apply in shoreline jurisdiction.
+Specifically, the following subsections shall not apply in shoreline jurisdiction:

+(i) CAO CITATION HERE Exemptions and nonconforming uses; and

+(ii)CAO CITATION HERE, Exceptions; and (iii)CAO CITATION HERE, Appeals; and

+(iv)CAO CITATION HERE, Enforcement.

-.01.06 Applicability of Permit System to Federal Agencies
+18.10.070 Applicability of Permit System to Federal Agencies